-On December 9, 2021, the first trading day on which we file an S-8 Registration Statement with the SEC, each individual who served as a non-employee director on the effective date of the director compensation policy was granted an initial award of restricted stock units (the "Initial Award"), with a grant date fair value (determined in accordance with U.S. generally accepted accounting principles) equal to \$100,000, rounded to the nearest whole share.
+On December 9, 2021, each individual who served as a non-employee director on that date was granted an initial award of restricted stock units (the "Initial Award"), with a grant date fair value (determined in accordance with U.S. generally accepted accounting principles (GAAP)) equal to \$100,000, rounded to the nearest whole share.
 The total number of shares underlying each Initial Award was 12,315.
-Each Initial Award vests on the earlier of: (i) the first anniversary of the date the Initial Award is granted or (ii) the day prior to the date of the annual meeting of our stockholders (the "Annual Meeting") next following the date the Initial Award was granted, in each case, subject to the non-employee continuing to provide services to us through the applicable vesting date.
+Each Initial Award vests on the earlier of: (i) the first anniversary of the date the Initial Award is granted or (ii) the day prior to the date of the annual meeting of our stockholders next following the date the Initial Award was granted, in each case, subject to the non-employee continuing to provide services to us through the applicable vesting date.